 Pleasant, very pleasant.
 The Ducati Monster 1000 is perfect for demolishing A-roads with its loping pace, but press on and you’ll quickly find the pegs grinding on dry tarmac, with the cans not far behind.
 The Ducati Monster 1000's Brembo brakes are tried and trusted, combining well with the chassis to leave you with a feeling of real confidence.

 The Ducati Monster 1000's mambo comes courtesy of the factory’s punchy 1000cc Dual Spark motor.
-It’s versatile and reliable, though it will require expensive cam belt changes every two years or 12,000 miles , which means a bill of around £700 a time.
+It’s versatile and reliable, though it will require expensive cam belt changes every two years or 12,000 miles.
 The Ducati Monster 1000's motor is not exactly stressed with a mild 80bhp, but it suffices.

 The Ducati Monster 1000 isn’t a motorcycle to ride through winter.
-That way it’ll stay gorgeous for longer.
-Traditional Ducati electrical woes seem to have been largely sorted, though if you plan to lay your motorcycle up for the winter a trickle charger’s advisable or the Ducati Monster 1000 can flatten it's battery quickly.
+Traditional Ducati electrical woes had been largely sorted before this model was launched, though if you plan to lay your motorcycle up for the winter a trickle charger’s advisable or the Ducati Monster 1000 can flatten it's battery quickly.

 Insurance group: 14 of 17 – compare motorcycle insurance quotes now.

-The Ducati Monster 1000 is equipped with span-adjustable levers and an ignition-based immobiliser as standard and there’s a raft of official tuning and luggage kit to be had from the factory if you want to modify your Ducati Monster 1000.
+The Ducati Monster 1000 is equipped with span-adjustable levers and an ignition-based immobiliser as standard and there was a raft of official tuning and luggage kit to be had from the factory, so watch out for bikes fitted with some extras.